-In addition, according to an analysis conducted, investment in a CLPCCD education provides a significant Return on Investment (ROI) for students, generating higher future earnings throughout their working lives, on average \$6.40 additional earnings per hour over their lifetime.
-Beyond direct benefits to students, the ROI for taxpayers and society are additional benefits for the greater population.
+In addition, according to the analysis conducted for the report, investment in a CLPCCD education provides a significant Return on Investment (ROI) for students, generating higher future earnings throughout their working lives, on average \$6.40 additional earnings per hour over their lifetime.
+In addition to direct benefits to students, the ROI for taxpayers and society demonstrates additional benefits for the greater population.

-The ROI for CLPCCD students is significant when one considers the demographic profile of the students served by the two CLPCCD colleges.
-In general, CLPCCD students are overwhelmingly from populations traditionally underrepresented in higher education (e.g., students of color, immigrants, English Learners, low-income, first in family to attend college).
-CLPCCD plays a vital role as the primary vehicle for educational advancement and employment skills building for many of the region's most economically and educationally disadvantaged residents, empowering individuals with the knowledge needed to move with confidence into higher skill, higher wage careers, support their family, and contribute to the economic well-being of their community.
-Through its academic offerings and career pathway programs, CLPCCD also draws students to the region, generating new dollars and opportunities for the Service Area.
+The ROI for CLPCCD students is significant when one considers their demographic profile.
+Overall, CLPCCD students represent communities and populations traditionally underrepresented in higher education (e.g., students of color, immigrants, English Learners, low-income, first in family to attend college).
+CLPCCD plays a vital role as the primary vehicle for educational advancement and employment skill development for many of the region's most economically and educationally disadvantaged residents, empowering individuals with the knowledge needed to move with confidence into higher skill, higher wage careers, support their families, and contribute to the economic well-being of their communities.
+CLPCCD academic and career pathway programs draw students to the region, generating new economic opportunities for the service area.

-With this District-wide Strategic Plan (2021-2026), Chabot-Las Positas Community College District (CLPCCD) expresses both its aspirations and specific strategies for achieving its vision and values over the next five years.
-The District is committed to continuing to work in concert with the CLPCCD colleges to achieve this common vision, improve and innovate, and define the united culture desired district-wide.
+This CLPCCD District-wide Strategic Plan (2021-2026), expresses the District's aspirations and strategies for achieving its vision and values over the next five years.
+The District is committed to achieve this articulated common vision, improve and innovate, and realize an optimal and united culture district-wide.